Read time: 9 minutes

 - Again, type the following command and press Enter:

 DISM /Online /Cleanup-Image /RestoreHealth /source:WIM:X:SourcesInstall.wim:1 /LimitAccess

-- Make sure to change an X value with the letter of the mounted drive with the Windows 10 installation.
+- Ensure that you substitute the letter of the mounted drive containing the Windows 10 installation for the variable X.

 - When the process gets over, you can restart your computer.